Concordium/concordium.github.io/source/shared/net/desktop-wallet/update-delegation.rst

 #.
 Click **More options** then select **Delegation** and choose **Update Delegation**.

 #.
-You can enter a new amount that you want to delegate, choose whether rewards should be redelegated or not, and enter the baker ID of a different baker pool to delegate to or select passive if you prefer that.
+You can enter the baker ID of a different baker pool to delegate to or select passive if you prefer that.
+Click **Continue**.
+Then you enter a new amount that you want to delegate and choose whether rewards should be redelegated or not.
 Click **Continue**.

 #.
 A message says **Waiting for device.
 Please connect your Ledger**.
 Connect the Ledger device to the computer and enter your PIN on the Ledger device.